JuliaDynamics/ConcurrentSim.jl/docs/src/guides/events.md

 ## Event basics

-SimJulia events are very similar – if not identical — to deferreds, futures or promises.
+Simulvent events are very similar – if not identical — to deferreds, futures or promises.
 Instances of the type AbstractEvent are used to describe any kind of events.
 Events can be in one of the following states.
 An event:

 - might happen (idle),
 - is going to happen (scheduled) or